 - Often occurs along with addiction to drugs or alcohol

-A high-quality purging disorder treatment program can help drug and alcohol addiction clients to recognize the negative and erroneous thought patterns that led to their distorted body image.
+A high-quality purging disordered eating treatment program can help drug and alcohol addiction clients to recognize the negative and erroneous thought patterns that led to their distorted body image.

-Changing and Harnessing Destructive Thoughts Via Purging Disorder Treatment
+Changing and Harnessing Destructive Thoughts Via Purging Disordered Eating Treatment

-When someone has an eating disorder of any kind, they engage in unhealthy food-related behaviors.
+When someone has a type of disordered eating, they engage in unhealthy food-related behaviors.
 These behaviors are a result of distorted perceptions and expectations about their own weight and body shape.
 In spite of even strong evidence to the contrary, they see themselves as fat, ugly, and therefore unworthy of love or acceptance.
 They have a desperate need to control and attempt to correct their own perceived inadequacy and ugliness.
 As a result, they engage in destructive behaviors such as self-induced vomiting and obsessive laxative and enema use.

 How Santé Center for Healing Can Help

-The good news is that even long-standing and deeply entrenched eating disorders can heal with professional help.
+The good news is that even long-standing and deeply entrenched types of co-occurring disordered eating and heal with professional help.
 Recovery from both disorders is possible.
 However, it takes commitment and a great deal of hard work.
 Santé Center for Healing is an addiction and purging disorder treatment program located on 16 beautiful acres in Argyle, Texas.
 When clients dedicate themselves to beginning their recovery journey at our facility, they receive effective, empathetic treatment for all problems and diagnoses in a healing and supportive environment.
 Purging disorder treatment with us involves the following offerings and much more:

 - Full assessment during admission